techx/quill/README.md

 #### SMTP

-This step is only required if you want to test the email-related functionality of Quill.
+This step is only required if you want to test the email-related functionality of EZHack.
 The easiest option is to use the SMTP server provided by your personal email (Gmail, Outlook, etc.).
 Look for the documentation about SMTP for your respective email and fill in the values in the `.env` accordingly.
 Be warned that sending many emails this way is not recommended and this method should only be used for testing.
-In particular, note that Gmail will require you to enable less secure apps in your security settings before Quill will be able to send email.
+In particular, note that Gmail will require you to enable less secure apps in your security settings before EZHack will be able to send email.

-#### Quill
+#### EZHack

 Install the necessary dependencies: